DrKRR/SH1106/README.md

 The program is developed in the Arduino environment.
 Program listing is given in the form of text file: <b> ESP8266_BMP280.txt</b>.
 Steps involved in the program development are given below:
 <ul>
 <li> Include the supporting header files </li>
- <li> Define the OLED and sensor:BMP280 parameters </li>
+ <li> Define the OLED and sensor: BMP280 parameters </li>
  <li> Declare the constants and variables </li>
  <li> In the setup function: set the serial baud rate, initialize OLED and BMP280 </li>
- <li> In the loop function: display temperature, pressure and altitude on OLED and serial monitor. </li>
+ <li> In the loop function: display temperature, pressure and altitude on OLED and serial monitor </li>
  </ul>